I Wrote One Blog Post.It Became Ten Assets.

 I was sitting on a 2,000-word blog post about local SEO that took weeks to research.
 It ranked okay.
 Then I got curious: what if I stopped thinking of it as one piece and started treating it as raw material?

-I pulled the core findings into a LinkedIn carousel.
-Turned a section into a short video script.
-Grabbed a stat and made it a social graphic.
-Wrote three email subject lines based on different angles.
-Suddenly the same research was working across platforms, reaching different people at different times.
-HubSpot's repurposing guide breaks down the math: one strong piece can become multiple formats without starting from scratch.
+Suddenly the same research was working across platforms, reaching different people at different times. com/resources) breaks down the math: one strong piece can become multiple formats without starting from scratch.

-The shift wasn't about working harder.
-It was about seeing the piece differently.
 A blog post isn't the end product; it's the source material.
 That changes how you approach it from the start.
-Our content marketing strategy is built on this: researching once, distributing smart.

 Pick one piece of content you've published in the last month.
 Extract one key finding and turn it into a single social post in the next 10 minutes.
 See what happens.